 It was not easy for Eli to acclimate to new ways and a new atmosphere, but his American colleagues were very friendly and helpful.
 Beside the need to accommodate to new ways, he had to deal with an extremely difficult family problem.
 While his wife was allowed to accompany him to the United States, his two children were not allowed to leave Romania, in order to compel him to come back.
 In a way. it was like keeping these two minor children (ages 12 and 14) as hostages.
 It took two years of effort to get the children out from behind the Iron Curtain, and in this process, his colleagues at the University of Delaware, particularly Art Metzner, were of the greatest help.
 Their son, Andrei, is now a professor of physics at Boston University and their daughter, Lelia, is a literary critic and a writer.

-Eli is a voracious reader and a true intellectual.
-He converses easily on world history, politics, and the history of science and engineering.
-He has deep knowledge of the course that scientific progress has taken, and he is well versed in the lives and the specific contributions made by many of the great minds that preceded us.
+Eli was a voracious reader and a true intellectual.
+He conversed easily on world history, politics, and the history of science and engineering.
+He had deep knowledge of the course that scientific progress had taken, and he is well versed in the lives and the specific contributions made by many of the great minds that preceded us.
 He has a bibliographic memory, and is often able to cite his own and others' contributions to a specific area made as long as 50 years ago, specifying both the year and the journal of publication!

-Now, at nearly 83 years of age, Eli still works full time, he is still active and finds his work in the department to be extremely satisfying.
-One source of satisfaction is his interaction with his younger colleagues, who he finds to be very talented and dedicated and who are doing meaningful research.
-Eli feels that it is very important to have flexibility in his own work, and he is even now expanding his research in a variety of new areas.
-Recently he has acquired interest in areas related to proteins and the thermodynamics of complex systems.
-Even though he has made his mark with more than 1,000 publications (!), he has no intention in slowing down.
+At nearly 83 years of age, Eli still worked full time, and finds his work in the department to be extremely satisfying.
+One source of satisfaction was his interaction with his younger colleagues, who found to be very talented and dedicated and who were doing meaningful research.
+Eli felt that it is very important to have flexibility in his own work, and he was expanding his research in a variety of new areas.
+Recently he had acquired interest in areas related to proteins and the thermodynamics of complex systems.
+Even though he had made his mark with more than 1,000 publications (!), he had no intention in slowing down.

-Looking back at his long career and at his long life, he is grateful for the opportunities as well as for the hardships which he encountered, and he considers himself a very lucky man.
-As he comes into his office every morning, he is still excited by the challenge of a new problem to address, by a new theory to explore and by the anticipation of the joy of quest.
+Looking back at his long career and at his long life, he was grateful for the opportunities as well as for the hardships which he encountered, and he considers himself a very lucky man.
+As he came into his office every morning, he was always excited by the challenge of a new problem to address, by a new theory to explore and by the anticipation of the joy of quest.

-Ruckenstein conducts both theoretical and experimental research that not only has increased scientists' understanding of the fundamental phenomena of chemical processes, but has led to the development of enhanced research methods and new materials.
+Ruckenstein conducted both theoretical and experimental research that not only increased scientists' understanding of the fundamental phenomena of chemical processes but led to the development of enhanced research methods and new materials.

-After arriving in the U.S. his research diversified widely, encompassing the areas of catalysis, colloids, phase transformations, thermodynamics, and materials.
-In catalysis he pioneered the areas of stability of supported metal catalysts and catalytic combustion, and he suggested solid solution catalysts for CO₂ reforming of CH₄.
-He developed also a theory for the mechanism of oxidation by mixed oxides, proposed a kinetics for the selectivity of the catalytic processes and was the first to use quantum mechanics in the interpretation of catalytic reactions.
+After arriving in the U.S., his research diversified widely, encompassing the areas of catalysis, colloids, phase transformations, thermodynamics, and materials.
+In catalysis, he pioneered the areas of stability of supported metal catalysts and catalytic combustion, and he suggested solid solution catalysts for CO₂ reforming of CH₄.
+He also developed a theory for the mechanism of oxidation by mixed oxides, proposed kinetics for the selectivity of the catalytic processes, and was the first to use quantum mechanics in the interpretation of catalytic reactions.

-In the area of colloids and interfaces, he has introduced the concept of interaction force boundary layer in the examination of the deposition of particles on surfaces, he performed simulations to understand the collective behavior of a large number of charged colloidal particles, and he developed a theory for hydration forces, theories for specific ion effects, for steric repulsion, and for bridging forces.
-He has shown that hydration and double layer forces should be coupled in an unitary treatment and he changed the traditional treatment of double layers.
+In the area of colloids and interfaces, he introduced the concept of interaction force boundary layer in the examination of the deposition of particles on surfaces, he performed simulations to understand the collective behavior of a large number of charged colloidal particles, and he developed a theory for hydration forces, theories for specific ion effects, for steric repulsion, and for bridging forces.
+He showed that hydration and double-layer forces should be coupled in a unitary treatment and he changed the traditional treatment of double layers.
 He developed a thermodynamics of surfactant aggregation and a new kind of thermodynamics for microemulsions, lamellar liquid crystals, and phospholipids monolayers.
 He was concerned with the phospholipid bilayer and examined the interactions between them.
 He developed theories for wetting and for the stability of both Newtonian and non-Newtonian thin films.